• Free shipping on all orders

 Cats are very observant creatures and like hiding spaces where they can nap or hide inside safely and watch their surrounding environment.
 A good cat cafe should have plenty of areas of refuge for cats that are difficult for customers to reach.

 A cat-friendly environment will also have plenty of vertical spaces where cats can climb up and observe.
-It’s important that these vertical spaces aren’t hovering above tables so that cats can’t land on top of tables and surprise customers.
+These vertical spaces mustn’t be hovering above tables so that cats can’t land on top of tables and surprise customers.

 Cat sitting on cat tree in cat cafe